 - Preheat oven to 400º F. Line baking sheet with foil.

-- Whisk together EVOO, dijon, mustard and pepper in a small bowl.
+- Whisk together EVOO, dijon mustard, lemon juice and pepper in a small bowl.
 Set aside.

 - Slice asparagus stalks into 1″ pieces and sweet potatoes into 1/2″ cubes.